samin50/DIYKeyboard/README.md

 BQ24072:
 - Handles switching between USB C power and battery power.
 Also manages battery charging.
-- Handles setting current limit from USB-C; set to 500mA to adhere to standard.
+- Handles setting current limits:
+    - 1.5A charging current limit for battery.
+    - 3A input current for entire load.
+    - Will dynamically adjust current draw to what is available.

 BQ27441:
 - Fuel gauge for battery, reports battery level through columb counting.